mcosovic/FactorGraph.jl/docs/src/gaussian_models/gauss_factor_graph.md

 forward/backward edge orders used by tree inference.

 The root controls the order of forward and backward messages, but not the final exact marginals.
-The `root` keyword accepts the same variable references used elsewhere: ids such as `:x3` or labels such as `"x3"`.
+The `root` keyword accepts the same variable references used elsewhere: IDs such as `:x3` or labels such as `"x3"`.

 If a regular [`GaussianFactorGraph`](@ref) already exists, it can still be converted